NAGS HEAD & STAR – OXFORD BOATER, OXFORD STREET

 Robert Topps followed Hubbard.
 In 1838 the pub (sometimes advertised as the Nags Head, others Nags Head & Star), was up for sale together with five tenements in the yard.

 Frederick Hubbard (related to John Hubbard?), was the licensee from circa 1849.
 He transferred it in November 1851 to George Regent Bonner conversely reported as a well known tee total lecturer.
 Within six months, Bonner was up before the bench on allowing drinking out of hours.
-Frederick Hubbard must have regained the licence as he was again victualler in 1853 transferring his licence to James Ludlam in 1855, who passed it on to 1860 to James Hubbard Smith (related again?), who the seemed to be there for some thirty years.
+Frederick Hubbard must have regained the licence as he was again victualler in 1853 transferring his licence to James Ludlam in 1855, who passed it on to 1860 to John Hubbard Smith (related again?), who the seemed to be there for some thirty years.
+Hubbard Smith was also listed as the owner of the Nags Head and Star.
+He too was charged on a few occasions of allowing drinking after hours.
+Hubbard Smith died 1899 aged 53.

 The Nags Head & Star circa 1992 (Fox Glacier mints in background)